liferay/headlessapis.wedeploy.io/content/docs/my-user-account/workflow-tasks/custom-actions/custom-actions.md

 ## Workflow Tasks Custom Actions

-The responses in `json HAL` format will contain inside the `_embedded` section, the workflow task under the key `WorkflowTask`.
+The responses will contain inside the `_embedded` section, the workflow task under the key `WorkflowTask`.

 ```json
 {